 GMeter – Gas Meter: Similar to electric meters, gas meters are used to measure the use of natural gas in residential, commercial or industrial buildings.
 Because gas can be difficult to measure, gas meters measure a defined volume allowing for accurate readings.

-uHES – universal Head End System: With both hardware and software components, and Head End System allows a stream of meter data to brought back to a utility company through their advanced metering infrastructure.
+uHES – universal Head End System: With both hardware and software components, a Head End System allows a stream of meter data to brought back to a utility company through their advanced metering infrastructure.

 Network Edge: This refers to the outside tier of the hybrid communications networks, that attaches directly to the devices being connected.